QCL dynamics: thermal effects and rate equations beyond mean-field approach: Model

 \subsection{Modelling}

 In our work we mainly focus on the effects manifesting when an active region local temperature rapidly grows with respect to the heat sink.
 However, proper model parameterization adequately reproduces more general effects.
-The most illustrative of them are dependence of light-current and voltage-current characteristic on significant variations of the heat sink temperature, when changes of the local temperature are negligible.
+The most illustrative of them is a dependence of L-I and V-I characteristic on significant variations of the heat sink temperature, when changes of the local temperature are negligible.
 Interestingly, the later function is not common for such kind of modeling and available due to explicit evaluation of each system cascade, that additionally validate the proposed temperature dependence.
 Fig.~\ref{fig:cctemperature} demonstrates I-V curves as a function of heat sink temperature.
 The parameters used in the calculation are provided in Table~\ref{tbl:syseqparams}.
-L-I curves, shown in Fig.~\ref{fig:cctemperature}, plotted as a function of heat-sink temperature demonstrates similar behavior as in \cite{evans07}.
-To verify the model we applied the Heaviside-type pumping in order to reproduce the build-up time within this approach; The threshold current is defined from the L-I characteristics and equal to $I_{th}$=2.1~A. Fig.~\ref{fig:delayhside} reproduces the asymptotic behavior of the build-up time similar to the shown in Ref.~\onlinecite{hamadou09}.
+L-I curves, shown in Fig.~\ref{fig:cctemperature}, plotted as a function of heat-sink temperature demonstrate similar behavior as in \cite{evans07}.
+To verify the model we applied the Heaviside-type step-like pumping in order to reproduce the build-up time within this approach; The threshold current is defined from the L-I characteristics and equals to $I_{th}$=2.1~A at room temperature (RT).
+Fig.~\ref{fig:delayhside} reproduces the asymptotic behavior of the build-up time similar to that shown in Ref.~\onlinecite{hamadou09}.

 {\it Effect of self-heating}: